Cech OutThomas Cech has withdrawn his name from contention for the Harvard presidency, the Crimson reports. (Nice scoop, Stephanie Garlow!)

 Fairly or not, Summers' women-in-science moment has become one of the defining episodes—maybe the defining episode—of his career.

-¶ 8:36 AM7 comments
+¶ 8:36 AM 7 comments

 When asked if he would ever consider leaving Duke to assume Harvard University's presidency, President Richard Brodhead had a simple response.